Hotel Grand Chancellor, Hobart: Federation Concert Hall

 The Federation Concert Hall provides an international standard venue for the Tasmanian Symphony Orchestra (TSO) as well as extensive conference and convention facilities for the Grand Chancellor.

 In 1998, the Grand Chancellor underwent a sizeable expansion on the eastern side of the hotel for the creation of a new entertainment complex encompassing a world-class concert hall, ballroom and conference room facilities.
 Instigated by the desire of the TSO to relocate from the ageing facilities at the ABC Odeon Theatre to a modern auditorium, the Federal Government contributed $1m funding from the Federation Fund, an especially established construction incentive to celebrate the centenary of the Federation of Australia.
-The building's namesakes of Federation Concert Hall and Federation Ballroom are due to the venue beneficing from the scheme.
+The building's namesakes of Federation Concert Hall and Federation Ballroom are due to the venue benefiting from the scheme.

 Designed by architects Forward Brianese & Partners, its brass cladding and cylinder appearance was inspired by the historic gas holder tank, built by the Hobart Gas Company in 1854.
 Built at a cost of $13m, the adjoining venue was opened in 2000, consisting of an 1,100 seat capacity concert hall and a 1,000 seat capacity ballroom.
 Digital production-mixing equipment was installed in the venue in 2002.

-The Federation Concert Hall is currently Hobart's third largest venue, after the Tasman Room at Wrest Point and the Derwent Entertainment Centre.
+The Federation Concert Hall is currently Hobart's third largest indoor venue, after the Tasman Room at Wrest Point and Derwent Entertainment Centre.